lmc-eu/spirit-design-system/packages/design-tokens/README.md

 ## Basic Usage

-The recommended approach in Sass is to import all Spirit design tokens at once via the [`@tokens` API](#tokens-api):
+The recommended approach in SASS is to import all Spirit design tokens at once via the [`@tokens` API](#tokens-api):

 ```scss